Our Clinical Trial

 Patient Partnership and Engagement

 Anchoring the needs and perspectives of patients in trial development activities is important to Flamel.
 The value added through patient engagement is that it allows for clinical trial conduct that is more relevant and meaningful to the needs of patients participating in the study.
 To help achieve its goal of meaningful patient engagement, Flamel has partnered with the Narcolepsy Network (USA) and has established a Patient Advisory Group (PAG) for its FT218 clinical trial.
 The inaugural meeting for the PAG was held in April 2016 followed by a second meeting in October 2016, which was held at the annual Narcolepsy Network Conference, Orlando.
-A third meeting is being hosted in April 2017.
+A third meeting was hosted April 1st 2017.

 The Flamel paradigm of patient engagement has proved very successful and its continued evolution brings with it potential for extended patient engagement within clinical development frameworks beyond the life cycle of the Flamel’s FT218 clinical trial.